Alismos/docker-kube-rampup/doc/03-building-images-from-dockerfile/README.md

 * Docker account [logged in your shell](https://stackoverflow.com/questions/57108005/login-to-docker-hub-by-command-line)

-[Docker](https://docs.docker.com/docker-hub/repos/) Hub repositories allow you share container images with your team, customers, or the Docker community at large.
+[Docker](https://docs.docker.com/docker-hub/repos/) Hub repositories allow you to share container images with your team, customers, or the Docker community at large.

 To push an image to Docker Hub, you must first name your local image using your Docker Hub username and the repository name that you created through Docker Hub on the web.
 ```